King Ludwig III of Bavaria

 Some of Ludwig’s children circa 1909. source: Wikipedia

-In 1886, his father became Prince Regent after King Ludwig II was declared mentally incompetent.
-Just days later, the King died mysteriously and was succeeded by his brother, King Otto.
+In 1886, Ludwig’s father Prince Luitpold became Prince Regent after King Ludwig II was declared mentally incompetent.
+Just days later, King Ludwig II died mysteriously and was succeeded by his brother King Otto.
 However, Otto was also mentally ill, and the Regency continued.
-Upon his father’s death on December 12, 1912, Ludwig succeeded him as Prince Regent for his cousin, King Otto.
+Upon his father’s death on December 12, 1912, Ludwig succeeded him as Prince Regent for his cousin King Otto.
 Less than a year later, the Bavarian Parliament passed legislation allowing the Regent to assume the throne himself, provided that the regency was for reasons of incapacity, had lasted more than ten years, and there was no prospect of the Sovereign being able to reign.
 So on November 5, 1913, with overwhelming support from the parliament, Ludwig deposed his cousin and assumed the Bavarian throne as King Ludwig III.

 Enthronement of King Ludwig III, 1913. source: Wikipedia

-His reign would be brief, as World War I saw the end of the German Empire and numerous other monarchies in Europe.
-As the war was drawing to a close, the German Revolution broke out in Bavaria.
-Ludwig fled Munich with his family, taking up residence at Anif Palace near Salzburg, Austria, thinking it would just be a temporary move.
-A week later, on November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed, bringing an end to 738 years of rule by the Wittelsbach dynasty.
+King Ludwig III’s reign would be brief, as World War I saw the end of the German Empire and many other European monarchies.
+As the war was ending, the German Revolution of 1918 -1919 broke out in Bavaria.
+Ludwig fled Munich with his family and took up residence at Anif Palace near Salzburg, Austria, thinking it would be a temporary move.
+A week later, on November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed, ending 738 years of rule by the Wittelsbach dynasty.

-He returned to Bavaria, living at Wildenwart Castle, where his wife died three months later.
-Fearing that his life was in danger, he soon left the country, traveling to Hungary, Liechtenstein, and Switzerland.
+The former King Ludwig III returned to Bavaria and lived at Wildenwart Castle, where his wife died three months later.
+Fearing his life was in danger, Ludwig soon left the country, traveling to Hungary, Liechtenstein, and Switzerland.
 He returned to Wildenwart Castle in April 1920 and remained until the following autumn, when he traveled to his castle Nádasdy in Sárvár, Hungary.

 Tomb of King Ludwig III. photo © Susan Flantzer